-

 What are MOSH, POSH and MOAH?

-MOSH ( Mineral Oil Saturated Hydrocarbons ), POSH ( Polyolefin Oligomeric Saturated Hydrocarbons ) and MOAH ( Mineral Oil Aromatic Hydrocarbons ) are compounds derived from mineral oils or plastic manufacturing residues.
-These hydrocarbons can migrate into foodstuffs or cosmetics, particularly in dry and greasy products.
+MOSH ( Mineral Oil Saturated Hydrocarbons ), POSH ( Polyolefin Oligomeric Saturated Hydrocarbons ), and MOAH ( Mineral Oil Aromatic Hydrocarbons ) are compounds derived from mineral oils or plastic manufacturing residues.
+These hydrocarbons can migrate into food or cosmetics, particularly dry and oily products.

-• MOSH: long-chain saturated hydrocarbons, derived from technical or edible mineral oils.
+• MOSH: long-chain saturated hydrocarbons, derived from technical or food-grade mineral oils.

-• POSH: saturated oligomers from polymers (PE, PP) that can migrate from plastic packaging.
+• POSH: saturated oligomers derived from polymers (PE, PP) that can migrate from plastic packaging.

 • MOAH: potentially genotoxic and carcinogenic aromatic fraction, closely monitored by health authorities.